mercmobily/lapser/README.md

 ## Limitations

-* Upload of videos to remote server not yet implemented
+* Upload of videos to remote server not yet implemented (coming as soon as I need it)
 * Dual monitor is not yet managed

 ## Demo